mrotaru/data/js-prototypes/index.md

 However, it's not safe to assume that if `obj.constructor === foo`, it means the object was created by `foo`.
-That's because the "prototype" property of function objects can be changed, so `prototype.construcor` can point to anything:
+That's because the "prototype" property of function objects can be changed, so `prototype.constructor` can point to anything:

 ```js
 function foo() {}